jagol/BA_Thesis/pipeline/README.md

 which clustering algorithm is used and if the label score is used.

-To generate the taxonomy, run:
+To generate the taxonomy if you configured the server paths use:

 `$ python3 generate_taxonomy.py -c dblp -l server`

-if you configured the server paths.
 If you configured the local paths, use:

 `$ python3 generate_taxonomy.py -c dblp -l local`

 ### Evaluation

-To generate the evaluation files run:
+To generate the evaluation files use:

 `$ python3 generate_eval_files.py -i <path_to_output_dir>/concept_terms/tax_labels_sim.csv -o <output directory>`